olebole/irafdoc/doc/argus.scombine.rst

   all cases it is set to a very large number.
   </p>
   <p>
-  If the final combining operation is <tt>"average"</tt> then the spectra may be weighted during the averaging.
+  If the final combining operation is <span style="font-family: monospace;">"average"</span> then the spectra may be weighted during the averaging.
 The weights are specified in the same way as the scale factors.
 The weights, scaled to a unit sum, are printed in the log output.